paul-russo/fancygif/README.md

 # fancygif

-Tiny shell function to turn a video file into a GIF.
-Not particularly space or time efficient, but the GIFs look alright.
+This is a tiny shell function wrapping ffmpeg and gifsicle.
+It turns a video file into a GIF.
+It's not particularly fast and the gifs aren't very small, but they look pretty nice, don't have a bunch of artifacts, and run at a high frame rate.

 ## Dependencies